-A: In Canada, psychotherapy is a form of treatment practiced by a range of professionals, including physicians, psychologists, social workers, nurses and other mental health practitioners.
-Some provinces have strict rules about who can practice psychotherapy.
+A: In Canada, psychotherapy is a form of treatment practised by a range of professionals, including physicians, psychologists, social workers, nurses and other mental health practitioners.
+Some provinces have strict rules about who can practise psychotherapy.
 Some do not.

 Psychology is the study of the mind and behavior.
 A Psychologist is not a medical doctor and cannot prescribe medications, but has taken university-level training in psychology.
 Clinical psychologists have a Master’s or PhD degree in psychology and have training in psychotherapy.
 Unless a patient sees a psychologist in a hospital clinic, their visits are either paid out-of-pocket, or through third party insurance.